faithful1ofall/CareerAI/README.md

 npm run generate-sdk
 ```

+This will:
-This will fetch the latest OpenAPI schema from `https://api.sensay.io/schema` and generate updated TypeScript client code in the `src/sensay-sdk` directory.
+1. Fetch the latest OpenAPI schema from `https://api.sensay.io/schema`
+2. Generate fully typed TypeScript client code in the `src/sensay-sdk` directory
+3. Create service classes for each API endpoint group
+4. Provide type definitions for all request and response objects